matteodem/reactive-on-request/README.md

 Collection.rorFindOne();
 ```

-This will show you the first set of data that is retrieved by the server.
-Any further
-changes can be shown with the provided Blaze Components.
-Xou can trigger the
-reactivity or show that there were changes made to the document(s):
+Add Blaze Components to trigger the reactivity or show changes made to the doc(s).

 ```html
 {{#ifRorHasChanged cursor=comment}}